Tomatoes are easily grown in containers—clay pots, plastic nursery pots, and wood boxes

 When you water, be certain that the water reaches the soil at the bottom of the container.
 Water the container thoroughly, until the water runs out of the drainage hole at the bottom, or put water in a saucer or tray under the container and allow the soil to wick water up from the saucer into the container.
 A container should draw all the water it needs from a bottom tray in about 30 minutes.
 Do not let the container sit in a saucer of water longer than 30 minutes; root rot can be caused by overly wet soil.

 You can place a perforated drain pipe in the container—from the soil line to the bottom of the container, fill it with builder’s sand and pour water into the pipe; that way you can be certain water reaches the bottom of the container and all of the soil in between.

 Avoid watering late in the evening or watering plant leaves; this encourages disease.

-Container grown tomatoes—like tomatoes in the garden– should receive maximum sunlight, 8 hours– 4 hours in morning and 4 hours in afternoon—is optimal.
+Container-grown tomatoes—like tomatoes in the garden– should receive maximum sunlight, 8 hours– 4 hours in the morning and 4 hours in the afternoon—is optimal.
 If you are growing on a balcony, turn the container at least once a week so that the plant develops symmetrically.
 If your containers are too heavy or bulky to turn by hand, set them on wheels or plant dollies so that they are easily rotated and moved.

 Container-grown tomato plants are subject to the same diseases, insects, and disorders as plants grown in gardens.
 Keep an eye out for weeds and watch for pests and diseases.